taskworld/impure/README.md

 They are easier to test.

-Haskell enforces purity at type level, by clearly separating apart IO functions and pure functions.
+Haskell enforces purity at type level, by clearly separating IO functions apart from pure functions.
-IO functions can call pure functions, but pure functions cannot produce IO.
+IO functions can call pure functions and produce side-effects, but pure functions cannot produce any side-effect.

 In JavaScript,
 there is no such distinction.
 Any function may freely call any other function.
-Any many times, when not used carefully, this can produce unintended side-effects.
+And many times, when not used carefully, this can produce unintended side-effects.

-By wrapping all IO operations inside a wrapper, all side-effects must be invoked explicitly.
+By wrapping all non-deterministic code inside a wrapper, all side-effects must be invoked through a runner.
 If your function is not wrapped in IO, it cannot cause any side-effect to happen.

 ## Example

+### An IO function [(...args) &rarr; IO]

 Here, we’re wrapping `console.log()` inside an IO wrapper.